 — Lichtenberg

 Are you really afraid of change?
 After all, nothing in the world happens without change.
 It is impossible to heat up water without a transformation of firewood; nourishment is impossible without a change to food.
 All the life in the world is nothing but change.
-Understand that the transformation awaiting you is of the same kind, that it is necessary due to the very nature of things.
+Understand that the transformation that awaits you is of the same kind, that it is necessary due to the very nature of things.
 There is only one thing you should care about, and that is to ensure that you do not do anything that is contrary to the true nature of the human being, and to be guided by it in everything that you do.

 — Marcus Aurelius